AdaCore/spark2014/docs/lrm/source/subprograms.rst

 analysis and proof models used by the tools which assume that different names represent different entities.
-In general, it is not possible or is difficult to deduce that two names refer to the same object (although renaming declarations are not problematic in |SPARK|) and problems arise when one of the names is used to update the object.
+In general, it is not possible or is difficult to deduce that two names refer to the same object and problems arise when one of the names is used to update the object (although object renaming declarations are not problematic in
+|SPARK|).

 A common place for aliasing to be introduced is through the actual parameters and between actual parameters and